 During these uncertain times, while the COVID-19 pandemic continues to wreak havoc in developing countries.
 We will continue to support all of our projects and have decided to offer extra support to those projects that can help limit the spread of this virus and limit the casualties.

-We have lately sent extra support to the following projects:
+Lately, we have sent extra support to the following projects:

-We will continue to support our projects in the best way we can during this COVID-19 pandemic and we hope that these difficult times will be short-lived!
+We will continue to support our projects in the best way we can during this COVID-19 pandemic.
+We hope that these difficult times will be short-lived!